osankur/CircAG/README.md

     cd ..
     python3 -m Scarlet.ltllearner

-## DFA-based N-way Assume-Guarantee Reasoning with Learning
+## DFA-based Assume-Guarantee Reasoning with Learning
 The algorithm of the CAV16 paper is currently implemented with and without alphabet refinement.
 This can be tried as follows.

     java -jar target/scala-3.3/CircAG.jar dfa-aag --lts "examples/toy/lts1.ta,examples/toy/lts2.ta,examples/toy/lts3.ta" --err "err" --verbose false